lambyy/study_notes/scope_v_context.md

   closures - combination of function and environment that function was declared
     - local variable declared outside of function is accessible inside the closure
-    - any variables in-scope at time closure declared remain available
+    - any variables in-scope at time closure declared remain available even after it leaves the scope in which it was declared
     - closures maintain a reference to the environment it was created when these variables existed
-    - good for privatizing variables (only the closure has reference to variable) and currying functions (breaking down function that takes multiple arguments into series of functions that take part of the arguments)
+    - good for privatizing variables/data encapsulation (only the closure has reference to variable) and currying functions (breaking down function that takes multiple arguments into series of functions that take part of the arguments)